microsoft/CopilotStudioSamples/SharePointSSOComponent/SETUP.md

 To follow through the end-to-end setup process, you would need to:

 1. Configure Microsoft Entra ID authentication for your copilot.
-1. Register your SharePoint site as a canvas app – an application that will host your copilot and handle the single sign-on flow.
+2. Register your SharePoint site as a canvas app – an application that will host your copilot and handle the single sign-on flow.
-1. Download the SharePoint component and configure its properties based on values from step (2).
+3. Build the SharePoint component and configure its properties based on values from step (2).
-1. Upload the component to SharePoint and add the component to your site.
+4. Upload the component to SharePoint and add the component to your site.

 ## Step 1 - Configure Microsoft Entra ID authentication for your copilot